composify-js/composify/packages/docs/pages/docs/use-cases/unblock-your-team.md

 # Unblock your team [Empower non-developers to build and ship.]

-In many teams, small UI changes still end up in the engineering queue — adjusting text alignment, swapping an image, or updating CTA copy for the umpteenth time.
+In most companies, small UI tweaks, like adjusting text alignment or swapping an image, end up in the engineering backlog.
+This creates a bottleneck for everyone.

+With Composify, the roles become clear:

-With Composify, engineers focus on building and exposing reusable components.
-Then, non-developers — marketers, designers, content editors, PMs — use the visual editor to:
+- **Engineers** focus on what they do best: building robust, reusable components.
+- **Non-developers**—marketers, designers, content editors, PMs—use the visual editor to bring those components to life.

+This unlocks a new, truly collaborative workflow where anyone can:

 - Drag and drop components to build or rearrange a page
-- Update copy, images, or other assets without code
+- Update copy, images, or other assets without writing code
-- Tweak layouts while staying within the design system
+- Tweak layouts while staying safely within the design system

-This unlocks true collaboration across teams:

-- Designers don't need to wait for developer availability
-- Marketers can publish changes without opening a ticket
-- Engineers stay focused on core features, not shipping pixels
+The result?
+Designers don't have to wait for developers.
+Marketers can publish changes without opening a ticket.
+And engineers can stay focused on core features, not just shipping pixels.

-From quick experiments to live product surfaces, each team can work in parallel and ship faster without stepping on each other's toes.